All Products

 This feature requires APIG Ingress gateway version 1.2.25 or later.

-Use the higress.ingress.kubernetes.io/rate-limit annotation to set the maximum RPS for a route across the gateway cluster.
-When throttling is triggered, the default behavior is to return a 429 status code with the response body `sentinel rate limited`.
-The APIG Ingress provides two ways to customize this behavior: a custom response or a redirection.
-You can use only one of these methods.
+You can use the higress.ingress.kubernetes.io/rate-limit annotation to set the maximum number of requests per second for a route across the gateway cluster.
+When rate limiting is triggered, the default behavior is to return a response with a 429 status code and the response body 'sentinel rate limited'.
+APIG Ingress offers two ways to customize this behavior: custom responses and redirection.
+You can use only one of these options.

 Custom response

-• higress.ingress.kubernetes.io/rate-limit-fallback-custom-response-code: The response status code when throttling is triggered.
+• higress.ingress.kubernetes.io/rate-limit-fallback-custom-response-code: The response status code when rate limiting is triggered.
 The default is 429.

-• higress.ingress.kubernetes.io/rate-limit-fallback-custom-response-body-type: The format of the response body when throttling is triggered.
+• higress.ingress.kubernetes.io/rate-limit-fallback-custom-response-body-type: The format of the response body when rate limiting is triggered.
 The default is text.

-• If set to text, the Content-Type of the response is text/plain; charset=UTF-8.
+• When configured as text, the Content-Type value of the response is text/plain; charset=UTF-8.

-• If set to json, the Content-Type of the response is application/json; charset=UTF-8.
+• When configured as json, the value of the response Content-Type header is application/json; charset=UTF-8.

-• higress.ingress.kubernetes.io/rate-limit-fallback-custom-response-body: The response body when throttling is triggered.
+• higress.ingress.kubernetes.io/rate-limit-fallback-custom-response-body: The response body when rate limiting is triggered.
 The default is sentinel rate limited.

 apiVersion: networking.k8s.io/v1